 I definitely experienced this ‘appearance bias’ during my time as a recruiter.
 I had certain clients that I knew were explicitly biased in favour of good looking candidates.

-I remember interviewing a highly attractive, young, blonde graduate who had just started looking for a suitable career opportunity in Sydney.
+In the mid-1990s I interviewed a very attractive, young, blonde graduate who had just started looking for a suitable career opportunity in Sydney.
 I knew she was a walking placement with a certain banking client; not only was she attractive, she was very smart as well.

 I asked my candidate to wait in the interview room while I rang the client.
 The vacancy that he currently had registered with me wasn’t really much of a match for my candidate’s limited experience (mostly being an ‘on-premise promotional model’ for an alcoholic beverage distributor, if I recall correctly).